10 – Red White & Blue

 Our top 10 Lynyrd Skynyrd Ballads list presents ten great ballads released by one of the most loved rock bands in classic rock history.
 This article will focus mainly on the output released by the band’s original lineup up until and including the Street Survivors album.
-However, we felt it was very important not to ignore the music that band continued to release after the band regrouped in the wake of the tragic plane crash of 1977.
-These aren’t love songs, although some may qualify a bit, these are rock ballads done Lynyrd Skynyrd style and the best way to define what we mean by that is to just ask you to take as listen to these 10 incredible Lynyrd Skynyrd Ballads.
+However, we felt it was essential not to ignore the music that the band continued to release after the band regrouped in the wake of the tragic plane crash of 1977.
+These aren’t love songs, although some may qualify a bit, these are rock ballads done Lynyrd Skynyrd style and the best way to define what we mean by that is just to ask you to take as listen to these ten incredible Lynyrd Skynyrd Ballads.

 # 10 – Red White & Blue